How Do People Perceive You?

 This simple exercise is one small step in the process of understanding peoples’ perception of you, your personal brand.
 For leaders, this can be a critical success factor.

 Give it a try!
 Ask others you trust the three words they would use to describe you.
-For best results ask friends, neutral people, and even adversaries what adjectives they would use (whether explicit or not ;-).
+For best results ask friends, neutral people, and even possible adversaries what adjectives they would use.

 This is also a useful exercise to use with your team or business.
 In other words, what are the three words your clients would use to describe your team or your business?